isnotJack/CTF/README.md

-# CTF
+# CTF Challenges Repository

-This repository contains all the capture the flags done in my free time.
+This repository serves as a compilation of Capture The Flag (CTF) challenges I have tackled, each accompanied by a comprehensive write-up detailing my approach and the flag acquired.